16 Animals With Big Tails

 They use their lengthy tail like an extra appendage, grabbing or clinging from tree branches.

-They eat plants you would find in trees because they spend most of their time in them, like leaves, vines, fruits, and flowers.
+They eat plants found in trees because they spend most of their time there, such as leaves, vines, fruits, and flowers.

 The animal’s wide throat and booming voice with big tails indicate its name.
 Their “howl” can be heard up to three kilometers away through the thick forest since it is that loud.